 WHAT THE ROLE INVOLVES

-- Co-developing and promoting mental health campaigns like Good Vibes.
+- Co-developing and promoting mental health campaigns like the Good Vibes Experiment.

 - Providing consultation to Health, Counselling and Disability Service to support responsiveness to student needs.